Q-SUN XE-3 XENON TEST CHAMBER

 Controls & Optional Software

-The Dual Touchscreen Display is designed to be both functional and easy-to-use.
-The QUV main controller features dual, full-color touchscreen displays and can be programmed in eight user-selectable languages (English, French, Spanish, Italian, German, Chinese, Korean, and Japanese).
-This system includes complete self-diagnostic error checking, constantly monitoring the status and performance of all systems.
-It also displays tester error messages and routine service reminders as needed.
-The multicolor LED status indicator light updates users on the tester’s operational state at a glance.
+The Dual Touchscreen Display is designed to be both functional and easy to use, the Q-SUN Xe-3 controller can be programmed in five user-selectable languages (English, French, Spanish, Italian or German) and includes complete self-diagnostic error checking.
+The controller constantly monitors the status and performance of all systems.
+It also displays simple warning messages, routine service reminders or performs safety shutdown, as needed.

-An external USB port on every QUV tester allows users to perform software upgrades quickly to address key performance issues.
+An external USB port on every Q-SUN Xe-3 tester allows users to perform software upgrades quickly to address key performance issues.
 For quality systems that require documented proof of test conditions, this USB port can also be used to download tester performance history.
-Additionally, every QUV tester is equipped with an Ethernet connection.
-Optional VIRTUAL STRIPCHART PC software allows the user to automatically record and monitor exposure conditions and directly transfer data from the QUV UV test chamber to a Windows-based computer.
+Additionally, every Q-SUN Xe-3 tester is equipped with an Ethernet connection.
+Optional VIRTUAL STRIPCHART PC software allows the user to automatically record and monitor exposure conditions and directly transfer data from the Q-SUN Xe-3 test chamber to a Windows-based computer.
 Data from either the USB export or PC application can be emailed directly to Q-Lab’s technical support desk for expert troubleshooting and diagnostics.

 Easy Calibration Assures Accuracy

-The QUV black panel temperature sensor needs to be calibrated periodically by the user to assure accurate and consistent results.
-Calibrating the QUV black panel temperature sensor is quick and simple, and is performed with any standard reference thermometer.
+The Q-SUN Xe-3 black panel temperature sensor needs to be calibrated periodically by the user.
+This assures accurate and consistent results.

 Easy Calibration Assures Accuracy

-For all models except QUV/basic, the QUV SOLAR EYE irradiance sensor needs to be calibrated periodically by the user to assure accurate and consistent results.
-Calibrating the QUV tester using the AUTOCAL system is extremely simple.
-It takes only a few minutes and virtually eliminates human error.
+The Q-SUN Xe-3 SOLAR EYE irradiance sensor needs to be calibrated periodically by the user to assure accurate and consistent results.

-Our calibration labs are accredited to ISO 17025 by the American Association of Laboratory Accreditation (A2LA – Ohio Certificate Number 2382-01, China Certificate Number 2383-02, and England Certificate Number 2383-03).
+Calibration of the UC20 and CR20 radiometers needs to be performed annually.
+The UC20 sensors were designed to be disposable and cost-efficient, and should be replaced annually with a freshly-calibrated UC20.
+The CR20 radiometer needs to be returned to Q-Lab once per year for an inexpensive recalibration.
+UC20 units may also be returned for calibration for users who prefer recalibration to replacement.
+See our Recalibration Return Procedure.
+Our calibration labs are ISO 17025 accredited by the American Association of Laboratory Accreditation (A2LA – Ohio Certificate Number 2382-01, China Certificate Number 2383-02, and England Certificate Number 2383-03).
 Calibrations are traceable to the U.S. National Institute of Standards and Technology (NIST).

 Versatile Specimen Mounting